StElTo Manual

 But also organisers of workshops or other event planners can use this tool.
 Just translate teacher into speaker and students into participants.

-It is similar in this manual.
-That is why you maybe should read it completely and (depending on your previous knowledge on this topic) you might also jump a bit between the chapters.
+That is why you maybe should read it completely and (depending on your previous knowledge on this topic)

-The limits refer to a single year/form only,
+There are currently a few limits.
+The limits refer to a single year/form only, not to the whole school.

 There are a lot of nice features supported by StElTo: